Applying Data Augmentation to Handwritten Arabic Numeral Recognition Using Deep Learning Neural Networks: Introduction

 \section{Introduction}

 Automatic character recognition, also known as optical character recognition (OCR), has very high commercial and pedagogical importance and has been receiving a profound interest from researchers over the past few years.
-It is the key method in check reading, textbook digitalization, data collection from forms, and in other numerous kinds of automated data extraction.
 And this process is being applied to different languages all over the world.

 Arabic is the fifth most spoken language in the world.
-And it is also one of the official language of United Nation from 1973.
 Along with 290 million native speakers, it is spoken by 422 million speakers in 22 countries \cite{unesco}.
-Arabic is the major source of vocabulary for languages Turkish, Uighur, Urdu, Kazakh, Kurdish, Uzbek, Kyrgyz, and Persian.
-And alphabets of many other languages like Persian, Syriac, Urdu, Turkish are quite similar to Arabic \cite{boucenna2006origin}.
+Arabic is the major source of vocabulary for languages Turkish, Uighur, Urdu, Kazakh, Kurdish, Uzbek, Kyrgyz, and Persian. \cite{boucenna2006origin}.

 The past works of OCR of hand written alphabets and numerals were concentrated on Latin languages.
 Gradually other languages are also coming to the fore.
 But Arabic still has many unexplored fields of study.
 Maximum work done on this language was to detect printed characters \cite{amin1998off}; however, detection of hand written alphabets are more challenging than printed characters.
 Some work has been done on Arabic handwritten digit recognition via patterns leanred from other related languages \cite{tushar2017novel}.
 The interesting point of note regarding Arabic is, though the words as well as characters are written from right to left, the numerals are written from left to right.
 Fig. \ref{fig:table} depicts the ten Arabic numeral classes.